YellowJacketLinux/LFS/SPECS/000-WARNING.md

 Use at your own risk.

-The gcc spec file builds but is not finished, some files still need to be put in proper packages, and the objc compilers need to be built.
+Many license tags are not proper SPDX and some might not be correct